DEV Community

 CSS Battle

-Cost: Free, Pro Upgrade Option $3.00/mo
+Cost: Free, Pro Upgrade option with monthly subscription

 There are so many amazing things that can be done with CSS on its own.
 This site puts your CSS knowledge to the test with a visual prompt and a side-by-side comparison as you work on your solution.
 There over 100 challenge levels to work through, all for free.
-There is a Pro version that gives you some quality of life additions if you want to expand on the free version.
+There is a Pro version that gives you some quality-of-life additions if you want to expand on the free version.

 Programming Fundamentals